-Baby is right in the middle of the time when stranger anxiety is normal, so a little fear over family members she doesn’t see very often is pretty much to be expected.
+Baby is right in the middle of the time when stranger anxiety is normal, so a little fear over family members they doesn’t see very often is pretty much to be expected.
 Still, it’s not always easy to navigate different people’s feelings when toddler-fears come into play.

 Stranger anxiety is a normal response for babies and toddlers who are just starting to really understand the way people are separate from each other, and the way people and things can be familiar or unfamiliar.
 Stranger anxiety can start as young as 8 months and can get stronger around age 1, though it generally starts to fade by age 2.

 If Baby is going through some stranger anxiety, the best way to deal with it is generally to let them get to know new people slowly, although showing them pictures of a relative they are about to see, talking to them about that person, and even setting up a few phone-calls or video calls ahead of time can give them the chance to feel like their grandmother isn’t such a stranger by the time they see her again.

 It can be hurtful to your friends or family members, if your little one, who may have been perfectly friendly to them the last time they saw them, are cold, distant, or afraid of them.
 It’s their job to act like adults and not take Baby’s reaction too personally, but even the most mature adult can be hurt when one of their favorite toddlers is upset or afraid around them – which is where you come in.
 You can prepare Baby’s loving admirers for the fact that they might like to say their first “hello” from a distance, and then spend a little time getting to know them before they are ready to be BFFs, or even just to give an unfamiliar relative a hug.

 If you stay close to Baby as they are getting to know their long-lost relatives, you can help them feel secure and comfortable, and maybe give Baby’s would-be buddy a few tips for how to get on their good side, too.